Bespoke Weddings… your wedding, your way.

 To be able to tell your friends and family what your relationship means to you and why you’re choosing to get married, enter into a civil partnership, or renew your vows?

-Many of us who aren’t religious are looking for a wedding that is more flexible and personal than a civil or register office ceremony.
+Many of us who aren’t religious are looking for a ceremony that is more flexible and personal than those on offer at a civil or register office service.

-A non-religious, humanist wedding gives you the opportunity to marry where you want, when you want and exactly how you want.
+A non-religious, bespoke wedding gives you the opportunity to marry where you want, when you want and exactly how you want.

 There’s no set script and no script ‘templates’ – it’s too personal an occasion for that.
 Instead, your wedding is written from scratch, in collaboration with you, so it meets your particular requirements and truly reflects who you are.